juergh/reljmp/README.md

 need this for a different kernel, you might want to check the kprobes code to verify that the approach is still valid.

-In general, for every kernel function that you want to replace, you want to create a separate file reljmp_<function name>.c (use reljmp_printk.c as a starting point), add the the name of the reljmp struct (rj_printk in the example) to the reljmp_func[] array in reljmp_main.c and update the Makefile.
+In general, for every kernel function that you need to replace, you want to create a separate file reljmp_\<function name\>.c (use reljmp_printk.c as a starting point), add the the name of the reljmp struct (rj_printk in the example) to the reljmp_func[] array in reljmp_main.c and update the Makefile.
 That's it.
 Easy, ain't it? :-)